JoseLopezLara/GeminiLite-Laravel-Dev/README.md

 Host: http://127.0.0.1:8000/
 ```

 ## Usage

+The `GeminiChat` class now includes a `getHistory()` method that returns the full chat history as an array.

 ### Publish All Files

 To publish all files, including migrations, seeders, and configuration files, run:
 ```bash
 php artisan vendor:publish --provider="LiteOpenSource\GeminiLiteLaravel\Src\Providers\GeminiLiteServiceProvider"
 ```